tom-charman/shopping-list/README.md

 # shopping-list

-Some Python to make a shopping list.
+Some Go to make a shopping list.